Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-A common case is to have coordinates in a delimited textfile that needs to be converted into geospatial data.
-In such a case, we can make use of the pandas, geopandas and shapely libraries for doing this.
-The example data below contains point coordinates of airports derived from [openflights.org](https://openflights.org/data.html) [^openflights].
-Let's read a couple of useful columns from the data into pandas `DataFrame` for further processing:
+One rather typical situation that you might encounter when working with your course mates or colleagues, is that you receive data that has coordinates but they are stored e.g. in a delimited textfile (or an Excel file).
+In this case, you cannot directly read the data into `GeoDataFrame` from the text file, but it needs to be converted into geospatial data using the coordinate information.
+In such a case, we can make use of the pandas, geopandas and shapely libraries for turning the data from a text file into a fully functional `GeoDataFrame`.
+To demonstrate this, we have some example data below that contains point coordinates of airports derived from [openflights.org](https://openflights.org/data.html) [^openflights].
+The operation of turning this data into a `GeoDataFrame` begins with reading the data with pandas into a `DataFrame`.
+Let's read a couple of useful columns from the data for further processing:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}